 - Your subscription process needs to be really clear about what you’re going to send them.
 Topics, length of content, periodicity, etc.

-- Your email platform should analyse what each subscriber demonstrate an interest in: open what kind of emails, which links (topics) they click, etc.
+- Your email platform should analyse what each subscriber demonstrate an interest in: what kind of emails they open, which links (topics) they click, etc.

-- When creating email newsletters, dynamic content should change according to what each segment cares about.
+- Dynamic content should change when creating email newsletters according to what each segment cares about.

 - Create content that suits what people in these segments cares about.